-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (Manuscript View - Algeria) Birdseye View of the Lighthouse and Fortifications of Algiers embargo of the port of Algiers.
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (Military Manuscript Map - Algeria) Plan of the city of Guelma employment, and the current monarchy could use an overseas entanglement to direct public attention away from issues at home.
+The Fly Whisk Incident set off a years-long French naval barricade and embargo of the port of Algiers.
 After failed negotiations in July of 1829, the King's emissary, Captain de la Bretonnière, was fired upon by Ottoman Algerian forces; the French then began their conquest of Algeria in 1830.
 Importantly, two views of Algiers included in this collection (here and here) were authored by Captain Jean-Baptiste Signoret, who was on the Provence with Captain de la Bretonnière during the failed negotiations.
 Signoret was able to capture a pivotal moment in the history of French-Algerian relations.
 French conquest of Algeria (1830-1847) On June 4, 1830, the French army, led by General de Bourmont, landed about fifteen miles west of Algiers in Sidi-Ferruch and was met by opposition from Ottoman Janissary and native Kabyle forces.
 Fighting lasted for three weeks, with Algerian forces sustaining major losses.
 Dey Hassan was forced to surrender, and the French took control of Algiers on July 5, 1830.
 Just two weeks after capturing Algiers, the Bourbon monarchy of Charles X fell to the "Citizen King" Louis Philippe, who decided to continue the inherited military campaign.
 However, native Algerian resistance to French colonization proved difficult for the French forces to battle.
 At the time of formal annexation in 1934, for example, French occupation was still confined mainly to coastal towns and isolated outposts.
 Emir Abdelkader was the religious and military leader of the Algerian guerilla resistance and at one point his forces controlled more than two-thirds of Algerian territory.
 The French military fought a drawn-out, bloody battle against Abdelkader and other resistance forces which eventually ended with Abdelkader's surrender in 1847.
 Ferdinand Philippe, Duke of Orléans: Military success and a tragic early death Prince Ferdinand Philippe d'Orléans, Duke of Orléans (1810-1842), was the son of King Louis Philippe I and Maria Amalia of Naples and Sicily.
 Ferdinand Philippe was born in Sicily while his parents were in exile, but he and his family returned to Paris after the fall of Napoleon in 1815.
 He married Princess Helen of Mecklenburg-Schwerin in 1837 and had two sons, Philippe, Count of Paris, and Robert, Duke of Chartres.
 Ferdinand Philippe's father, the aforementioned "Citizen King", became the reigning monarch following the July Revolution of 1830 and the abdication of his cousin, Charles X. King Louis Philippe I was well known for his support of colonial expansion, particularly the French conquest of Algeria.
-As heir apparent, Ferdinand Philippe dedicated much of his military career to Algerian colonization, completing three tours:
+As heir apparent,